 Shipping up to a hundred million tons of coal a year to primarily to Asia through West Coast ports would spread toxic coal dust in rail communities and clog railroads and ports, disrupt traffic at at grade crossings, risk health, pollute air and water, and contribute to climate change.
-Trains will go through low-income communities already facing disproportionate environmental injustice.
+Trains will go through low-income and people of color communities already facing disproportionate environmental injustice.